Ralph Vaughan Williams: Other orchestral music

 Grove lists more than thirty works by Vaughan Williams for orchestra or band over and above the symphonies.
 They include two of his most popular works—the Fantasia on a Theme by Thomas Tallis (1910, revised 1919), and The Lark Ascending, originally for violin and piano (1914); orchestrated 1920.
 Other works that survive in the repertoire in Britain are the Norfolk Rhapsody No 1 (1905–1906), The Wasps (An Aristophanic Suite) (1909) – the overture in particular – the English Folk Song Suite (1923) and the Fantasia on Greensleeves (1934).

-Vaughan Williams wrote four concertos: for violin (1925), piano (1926), oboe (1944) and tuba (1954); another concertante piece is his "Romance for harmonica, strings and piano" (1951).
+Vaughan Williams wrote four concertos: for violin (1925), piano (1926), oboe (1944) and tuba (1954); another concertante piece is his "Romance for harmonica, strings and piano" (1951), written for Larry Adler.
 None of these works has rivalled the popularity of the symphonies or the short orchestral works mentioned above.
 (Note: The 2015 concert listings section of the Ralph Vaughan Williams Society lists no performances of any of the concertos in Britain during that year, and, internationally, one performance of the "Oboe Concerto" (in Las Palmas) and one of the Piano Concerto (in Seattle).)
 Bartók was among the admirers of the Piano Concerto, written for and championed by Harriet Cohen, but it has remained, in the words of the critic Andrew Achenbach, a neglected masterpiece.

 In addition to the music for Scott of the Antarctic, Vaughan Williams composed incidental music for eleven other films, from 49th Parallel (1941) to The Vision of William Blake (1957).